 Feel free to ask about any local or global environmental issues related to people & wildlife.

 To avoid duplicates, please use the "Search for keywords" bar to check if a similar question already exists.
 The "Ask a Question" editor may also present a list of questions similar to yours.
-If a similar question exists, you can show your support by clicking on the "thumbs-up" icon for that question.
+If a similar question already exists, you can instead show your support by clicking on the "thumbs-up" icon for that question.

 Please give as much information as you can for readers to understand the question properly.

 Please ensure that you actually answer the question and stick to that.
 For any other comments, please use the "Comment" button on the question or answers.
-If another user has already given a similar answer, you can show your support by clicking on the "thumbs-up" icon for that answer.
+If another user has already given a similar answer, you can instead show your support by clicking on the "thumbs-up" icon for that answer.

 Please give as much information as you can for readers to understand the answer properly.
 To support your answer, you could provide facts or resources linking to another website, but please ensure that you summarise what the link contains.
 This is helpful in case there are issues accessing the links in the future.